-The xxx_reset() and xxx_add() functions handle their UDF_ARGS argument the same way as functions for nonaggregate loadable functions.
+The $xxx_reset()$ and $xxx_add()$ functions handle their UDF_ARGS argument the same way as functions for nonaggregate UDFs.
 See Loadable Function Argument Processing.

 The pointer arguments to is_null and error are the same for all calls to xxx_reset(), xxx_clear(), xxx_add() and xxx().
 You can use this to remember that you got an error or whether the xxx() function should return NULL.
 You should not store a string into error! error points to a single-byte variable, not to a string buffer.